mvsde/a11y-navigation/README.md

 Create an accessible navigation bar that works on mobile, desktop, and everything in between.
 This package doesn't provide any CSS but instead gives you the freedom to style the navigation to your liking.

-Take a look at the [minimal required markup](#minimal-required-markup) and build your own custom navigation based on the example.

 The JavaScript sets all necessary `aria-*`-attributes and adds a class to the currently opened navigation item.
 The class can be customized to be anything that fits your CSS architecture.

+Take a look at the [minimal required markup](#minimal-required-markup) and build your own custom navigation based on the example.

+The minified browser bundle is `2.98 KB` small and only `1.1 KB` with Gzip enabled.

 ## Usage